rails/sprockets/guides/extending_sprockets.md

 env.register_engine '.css', MySprocketsExtension, mime_type: 'text/css', silence_deprecation: true
 ```

 The use of `register_engine` is deprecated in Sprockets 3 and you will get a deprecation warning about it's use.
-We can pass in `silence_deprecation: true` to let Sprockets know that the inteface is going away, only do this on code you know works with Sprockets 4.
+We can pass in `silence_deprecation: true` to let Sprockets know that the interface is going away, only do this on code you know works with Sprockets 4.

 To get the `register_engine` code working with Sprockets 2 we have to do some version detection since Sprockets 2 will error if you try to pass a hash into it: